skinny85/cdk-codepipeline-and-local-lambda-guidance/README.md

   (to illustrate building non-trivial Lambdas).
   The Lambda is updated using CodeDeploy's blue-green support.
-  The Lambda itself is trivial, just prints out the current time in the PST timezone, bit it should be enough for our example.
+  The Lambda itself is trivial, just prints out the current time in the PST timezone, but it should be enough for our example.
 2. The Infrastructure Stack.
-For this example, this consists of a single SNS Topic that subscribes a Lambda from the Lambda Stack to it.
+For this example, it consists of a single SNS Topic that subscribes a Lambda from the Lambda Stack to it.
   Because of this, the Infrastructure Stack is a dependency of the Lambda Stack (it must be deployed before it).